 Access to video recordings for 6 months

 Different seating arrangements

 At QCon New York you will find different seating arrangements that cater to different communication preferences.
 Some session rooms are equipped with mixed seating consisting of classroom tables in front and round tables in the back of each session room.

 We are providing attendees the option to pick between a less conversational experience or the opportunity to engage in conversation, network, and peer-share with fellow attendees based on their preference.
 Each table will be offering fidgets and icebreaker activities.

-Free tickets for developers from underrepresented groups in tech
+Apply now for your chance to receive a free ticket for developers from underrepresented groups in tech